greenwaltc/business-school-apps/Notes/kellogg.md

 Experiential learning
     Work with healthcare organizations to help solve real-world challenges Receive guidance for those looking to start their own venture

+risk was spending time developing solution and getting locked in when it restricts us emphasize how I expressed my opinions